pdm-pcb/brasstacks-math/README.md

 # brasstacks-math
-3D math library for real time rendering
+Simple linear algebra library for learning and video games